-Treatment research (also called “clinical trials”) generally involves an intervention such as medication, psychotherapy, new devices, or new approaches to surgery or radiation therapy.
+Treatment research usually tests an intervention such as medication, psychotherapy, new devices, or new approaches.

 Prevention research looks for better ways to prevent disorders from developing or returning.
-Different kinds of prevention research may study medicines, vitamins, vaccines, minerals, or lifestyle changes.
+Different kinds of prevention research may study medicines, vitamins, or lifestyle changes.

 Screening research aims to find the best ways to detect certain disorders or health conditions.

-Genetic studies aim to improve the prediction of disorders by identifying and understanding how genes and illnesses may be related.
+Genetic studies aim to improve our ability to predict disorders by identifying and understanding how genes and illnesses may be related.
 Research in this area may explore ways in which a person’s genes make him or her more or less likely to develop a disorder.
 This may lead to development of tailor-made treatments based on a patient’s genetic make-up.

-Epidemiological studies seek to identify the patterns, causes, and control of disorders in groups of people.
+Epidemiological studies look at how often and why disorders happen in certain groups of people.

-An important note: some clinical research is “outpatient,” meaning that participants do not stay overnight at the hospital.
-Some is “inpatient,” meaning that participants will need to stay for at least one night in the hospital or research center.
-Be sure to ask the researchers what their study requires.
+Research studies can be outpatient or inpatient.
+Outpatient means that participants do not stay overnight at the hospital or research center.
+Inpatient means that participants will need to stay at least one night in the hospital or research center.

 Thank you for your interest in learning more about clinical research!